onysd128/OnysdVehicles/IDEAS.md

 12. Add spining propeller to aluminum boat.
 13. Add a way to pay for fuel, so this feature can be used for servers.
 14. Fix issue with chest on moped.
 When you place it on moped - you still have it in your hand.
 Seems like a bug.
+15. Fix vehicle shading while its on jack